Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2C/notes.md

 `su - root` starts a full login shell for root and loads the root user's environment.

-I also checked the current directory using:
+I also used:

 ```bash
 pwd
 ```

+to compare the working directory and environment.

 ### Screenshot